How do I join PHRF?

 How do I apply for the Cruising Class Credits?

-A cruising credit application should be sent to the PHRF office along with the sail measurement form from the sailmaker.
+A cruising credit application should be sent to the PHRF-LE office along with the sail measurement form from the sailmaker.
 The purchase of a new roller furling sail requires re-application.

 What is the intent of the Cruising Class Credits?